-I hope this tutorial helps you to lead a way to design and configure your data flows in Apache NiFi.
+I hope this tutorial helps you to lead the way to design and configure your data flows in Apache NiFi.
 Now, it’s your turn to explore the NiFi.
 If any queries are triggered, feel free to drop your query in the comment session.